Rana-lab279/Data-analysis-/README_02_Clinical_Trial_TreatmentX.md

     - Box plots were created for BP and FBG before and after

  **4- Correlation**
-    - Pearson correlation was used between changes in SBP, DBP, FBG and age, BMI
+    - Pearson correlation was used between age, BMI, and changes in SBP, DBP, and FBG
     - No significant correlations were found overall
     - Analysis was stratified by gender.
 A weak significant correlation was found in males between change in DBP and age, and change in DBP and change in SBP